• Home

 Silver and Gold appeared on the Electricity EP.
 The players were John Gladstone /Sax and Vocals, Khan/Vocals and Guitar, Danny Miller/Bass and Vocals, Jeremy Wall/Synthesizer, Conga George/Conga, and Richie Ciavolino/Drums.

-In 2010, Steve "Face" Fuchs started recording unreleased Pacific Orchestra songs in his home studio.
+In 2010, Steve "Face" Fuchs started recording unreleased Pacific Orchestra songs in his home studio known on the Jersey Shore as Faceland Studios.
 He sent his instrumental mixes to Khan on a disc, to which Khan added his vocals.
 Steve then mixed the songs with amazing results.
 Khan's song Down in Babylon was a Pacific Orchestra concert staple which had never been recorded.
 Face played all the instruments on this version (except the harmonica solo by Khan) aided by Kelly May from the Mighty Parrot band on guitar.
 Spins Nitely and Michael Greene sweetened the background vocals.

 Calling on the Captain, written in the late 1970s by Face and lead guitarist Jim Ward, was also recorded in Face's home studio in 2010.
 When Face started working up this new version, Khan wrote a new set of lyrics.
 Ben New from the Mighty Parrot Band played the fine lead guitar solo.